Richard H. Carmichael

-Richard Henry Carmichael (11 April 1913 – 14 April 1983) was a flag officer in the United States Air Force and a highly decorated bomber pilot.
+Richard Henry Carmichael (11 April 1913 – 14 April 1983) was a general officer in the United States Air Force and a highly decorated bomber pilot.
 He twice received the Distinguished Service Cross.
 Carmichael piloted the first B-29 Superfortress to be shot down over Japan in World War II, while leading the 462d Bombardment Group in the bombing of Yawata on 20 August 1944, the first daylight air raid on Japan since the Doolittle Raid in 1942.
 He remained a prisoner of war until he was liberated on 29 August 1945.
 During the Korean War, he flew another 39 combat missions as commander of the 98th Bombardment Group.
 He was commandant of the Air Command and Staff College, before he retired from the Air Force on 19 January 1961.

 Early life

 Carmichael was born in Hillsboro, Texas, on 11 April 1913, the son of Horace and Fay Carmichael.
 He graduated from Main Avenue High School in 1930, and then the West Point Preparatory School at Fort Sam Houston, Texas.
 He won a competitive appointment to the United States Military Academy in West Point, New York, through the Texas National Guard.
 He entered West Point on 1 July 1932.
 He graduated 92nd out of 278 in the class of 1936 on 12 June 1936, and was commissioned as a second lieutenant in the Field Artillery.
 On 12 September 1936 he reported to the Air Corps Training Center at Randolph Field, near San Antonio, Texas, where he received flight training.
 He transferred to the United States Army Air Corps on 1 October 1937.
 Before departing to his first assignment, in the Territory of Hawaii, he returned to New York, and married Muriel Edith Wright, to whom he had become engaged when he was a cadet.
 They had four sons.
 From 20 November 1937, to 13 March 1939, he was the Armament Officer and Supply Officer of the 6th Pursuit Squadron, which was based at Wheeler Field in Hawaii.
 He was promoted to first lieutenant on 12 June 1939.